mwcproject/mwc-qt-wallet/DOC/notifications.md

 # Notification Windows

 MWC Qt Wallet has been enhanced to display notification messages in windows which appear and disappear in the lower right hand corner of your wallet.
-The notifications displayed are a subset of the events which can be found in the Event Log and the status messages which are displayed in the bottom status bar.
+The notifications displayed are a subset of the events which can be found in the Notifications and the status messages which are displayed in the bottom status bar.
 The intent is to display those messages which would be of most interest to wallet users, such as listener status, receipt of MWC, and transaction and output status.

 <img src="status_windows_images/image_1.png" max-width="300" height="300"/>